asimaranov/monite_task_solution/solution.md

 # Solution
 Let's imagine that we use postgresql as the database.
-To solve this task I'll preferably use the **Elasticsearch with PGSync** approach.
+To solve this problem I will preferably use the **Elasticsearch with PGSync** approach.
 But let me describe several approaches that can be considered depending on the specific task

 ## Search data replication